AlexisRuiz00/Proyectopsp-grupo1/README.md

 The proyect idea is:

-We have three classes (Client, Service, Administradtor) where us clients, open consults and this will be send to the server using threads, and this thread will be put the information in a database.
+We have three classes (Client, Service, Administrator) where us clients, open consults and this will be send to the server using threads, and this thread will be put the information in a database.

 One time the information will be in a database, the server communicate with the administrators, and this provide a solution to the clients.
 Using this form, we can use the "Product-Consumer" technique where us product will be the clients, the queue is the server and the administrator be consumers.